 Mission and Diversity

 The Curriculum in Global Studies supports the University’s core values encouraging diversity and equal educational and employment opportunities throughout the University community.
-These values are articulated in the University’s non-discrimination policy and by the office of Diversity and Multicultural Affairs.
+These values are articulated in the University’s non-discrimination policy and by the office of Diversity and Inclusion.

 Students at the University of North Carolina live in an increasingly globalized society.
 It is critical that they develop a fuller understanding of the variable nature of Earth’s people and nations.
 The University of North Carolina at Chapel Hill, with its rich diversity of programs possessing a strong international focus and its strong commitment to study abroad, provides an exceptional learning environment for the study of these critical issues.